Pictorial Walks

 The ferry at Wick, which provides passenger transport across the River Stour from Christchurch Quay to the village of Wick has been in existence for a thousand years and is mentioned in the Doomsday book.
 Just beyond Wick ferry lies a public slipway

-On this side of the river the moorings end with a set of nose on moorings just below the Wick ferry.
-An inconsequential gate half way along this stretch gives acess to the footpath to Hengistbury Head
+On Wick bank of the river the moorings end with a set of nose on moorings just below the Wick ferry.
+An inconsequential gate half way along this stretch gives access to the footpath to Hengistbury Head.